leap-stc/leap-stc.github.io/docs/edu/bootcamps.md

 ### Troubleshooting during the event

-If students have trouble signing in to the hub, please refer to the [FAQ](../../technical-reference/faqs) for troubleshooting steps.
+If students have trouble signing in to the hub, please refer to [FAQs](../../support/faqs) for troubleshooting steps.

 ## After the event